Your Complete Guide to Maid of Honor Duties

 Book activities and make meal reservations.

 Usually, the maid of honor is the bachelorette cruise director—planning activities, finding restaurants and creating a schedule for the weekend.
 However, this can be a shared responsibility among the bridesmaids.
+From snacks to signs to speakers, these bachelorette party supplies can help keep even those moments of downtime feeling festive.

 Buy swag.

-Maid of Honor Duties on Wedding Day
+Maid of Honor Duties on the Wedding Day

 Create an emergency kit.